simrat12/portia-sdk-python/README.md

 load_dotenv()

-# Instantiate a Portia portia.
+# Instantiate a Portia client.
 Load it with the default config and with the example tools.
 portia = Portia(config=default_config(), tools=example_tool_registry)

 # Generate the plan from the user query